Jaguar XJ review

 Our choice: XJ 3.0 Diesel Luxury

-Simply put, there's no better large luxury car to drive than the Jaguar XJ is light and precise, and it all adds up to create a car that shrinks around you in a way that rivals don’t.
+The steering on the Jaguar XJ is light and precise, and it all adds up to create a car that seems to shrink around you in a way its rivals can't.
 However, the pay-off can be a jittery ride over poor surfaces and the rear visibility is poor because of the tiny rear window.

-As for engines, if you can afford it, the new 335bhp 3.0-litre supercharged V6 is rapid and makes a great noise.
+If you can afford it, the 335bhp 3.0-litre supercharged V6 fitted to the Jaguar XJ is rapid and makes a great noise.

-However, for most UK buyers, the 275bhp 3.0-litre V6 diesel is the pick of the bunch, as it does 0-60mph in 5.9 seconds, 155mph all-out and sounds super smooth.
+However, for most Jaguar XJ buyers in the UK, the 275bhp 3.0-litre V6 diesel is the pick of the bunch.
+It does 0-60mph in 5.9 seconds, and does 155mph all-out while sounding super smooth.
 Together with hushed road noise, it dispenses with long distances with ease.